yashmodi9998/MyFitnessTracker/README.md

 Post request that updates user detail

-// GET: Workout/Delete/5
+// GET: Users/Delete/5

-form that use to delete the workout
+form that use to delete the user

- // POST: Workout/Delete/5
+ // POST: Users/Delete/5

- Post request that deletes workout
+ Post request that deletes user data